Sunday, March 29, 2026

 Why the "ARCXA Collapse" Matters

-In the "Old Way" above, an Audit Officer using iCEDQ has no visibility into the transformation logic applied by a Data Engineer in dbt, who in turn has no visibility into the "Dark Data" discoveries made by the Architect using Kodesage.
+The "Old Way" above, an Audit Officer using iCEDQ has no visibility into the transformation logic applied by a Data Engineer in dbt, who in turn has no visibility into the "Dark Data" discoveries made by the Architect using Kodesage.

 ARCXA eliminates these gaps by using a single Triple Store architecture: